SkyhookWireless/skyhook-context-android/README.md

 ## Prerequisites

-Supported on all Android versions starting with 2.3.x (Gingerbread), including forked platforms such as the Kindle Fire.
+Supported on all Android versions starting with 2.3.x (Gingerbread).

 ## Installation